MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

        ![Export this solution pane with Managed option selected and Export button highlighted](media/export-folders-07.PNG "Export this solution pane with Managed option selected and Export button highlighted")

        > [!NOTE]
        > Select a managed solution if you want the rows to be bundled with the solution.
-This means that if you delete the solution, the rows that were imported as part of the managed solution will be deleted as well (including any guides saved under the folders, since deletion of a folder cascades to its children).
+This means that if you delete the solution, the rows that were imported as part of the managed solution will be deleted as well (including any guides saved under the folders, since deletion of a folder includes any subfolders).
 On the other hand, if you delete an unmanaged solution from the environment, the rows will persist.

-    3. Once the export is ready, it should automatically download as a .zip file and you’ll see a green notification saying it has been exported successfully.
+    3. Once the export is ready, it's automatically downloaded as a .zip file.
+You’ll see a green notification saying it has been exported successfully.
 This might take a while.

        ![Power Apps screen with green notification](media/export-folders-08.PNG "Power Apps screen with green notification")